Symmetry and Gap Classification of the non-symmorphic SrPtAs: Gap Classification

 including an inter-layer $(d\pm id)$ spin-singlet gap function

 as well as $p\pm ip$ gap functions with spin-singlet

 and spin-triplet form

+Again, the two inter-layer gap functions have to be added equally due to translational symmetry constraints.

 Before we finish by discussing the above gap functions we note that the conservation of $S_z$ led to a block-diagonal form of the mean-field Hamiltonian.
 However, this conservation is not imposed by symmetry.
-Indeed, we can add an additional SOC term to the Hamiltonian,
+Indeed, we can add an additional SOC term to the Hamiltonian due to next-nearest-layer hopping that has both an $S_z$-conserving term,